consilience/laravel-storage-ls/README.md

 $ php artisan storage:ls
 ```

-This will return a list of the available disks
+This will return a list of the available disks with the default flagged [\*]:

 ```text
 Available disks: